-From preventing falls on the playground to keeping naptime safe and secure, the safety of youth and infants and peace of mind for parents is priority number one.
+From preventing falls on the playground to keeping naptime safe and secure, the safety of youth and infants is the top priority and gives parents much-needed peace of mind.

-At GuideOne Insurance, we have unparalleled first-hand experience in safeguarding community organizations.
-To help you in your quest to create a safe environment, our experts have compiled information based on nearly 50 years of safety inspections and claims service for thousands of organizations across the country.
+GuideOne Insurance has unparalleled first-hand experience in safeguarding community organizations.
+To help your organization in the quest to create a safe environment, our experts have compiled information based on nearly 50 years of safety inspections and claims service for thousands of organizations across the country.

-This guide represents just one area of an overall safety plan.
+This guide represents only a small part of an overall safety plan.
 Any reliable risk management program should also include a comprehensive insurance package based on specific coverage needs for common areas of risk.
 For more information on how you can protect your organization and the people you serve, please visit GuideOne.com.

 Equipment Safety 3

 Daycare and Nursery Inspections 7

 Toy Safety 9

 Playground Safety 11

 Consent Form Sample 15

 Child Protection Policy Sample 16

-Additional Provisions to Consider for 10

-Child Protection 19
+Additional Provisions to Consider for Child Protection 19

-Preventing Sexual Misconduct
+Preventing Sexual Misconduct 22

 Responding to an Allegation of Child Sexual Abuse 25

-Sample Incident Report
+Sample Incident Report 26

-How to Perform a Background Check and Use
+How to Perform a Background Check and Use the Results 30

-the Results